-Pearson VUE continues to update its information regarding the availability of limited testing appointments at its testing centers.
-Check this link regularly.
 If you have an examination window from ARRT, you can schedule or reschedule an appointment by visiting Pearson VUE for available dates, times, and testing centers.Q: May I use test centers other than Pearson VUE to take my exams?

 Standardized administration procedures are essential for high-stakes testing.
 We use only Pearson VUE professional test centers because the centers provide a standardized testing environment with many security procedures.
 The centers collect biometric data (such as palm scans), use video recording, offer exams in secure testing rooms, and monitor candidates throughout the exams.
 In general, other test centers lack the same level of monitoring, and candidate safety.
 For example, without video recording we couldn’t go back and check on reported incidents.